SamuelMagnano/Lichess_Screenshot_To_FEN/README.md

 python fen.py
 ```

-Once runnig, you will simply need to follow these steps:
+Once running, you will simply need to follow these steps:
 - Drag and drop your screenshot into the terminal
 - An image will display the way the network sees each cell
 - Close the image to get the FEN